johnhong1206/tywhatsapp/README.md

 ## This is Whatsapp like realtime 1-1 chat app
-This Project is built with NextJs, Atoms, Tailwind CSS, Firebase, Typescrypt The native app of this webpage is https://github.com/johnhong1206/zhecommercern
+This Project is built with NextJs, Atoms, Tailwind CSS, Firebase, Typescrypt

 ## Main Function---
 1) 1-1 chat function